gnuille/RigidBodySim/README.md

-# AtomSim (in progress)
+# RigidBodySim (in progress)
-An atom level simulator written in fortran90.
+A rigid body simulator written in fortran90